seanjiangsh/dcm-tag-viewer/README.md

 # DICOM Tag Viewer

-A simple tag viewer to display DICOM info in broswer.
+A tag viewer to display DICOM info in broswer.

 ---